max5961/install-symlinks/README.md

-_This is an experimental package used to install your own local npm packages with symlinks instead of using **npm link**.
+_This is an experimental package used to locally install npm packages from your system using symlinks instead of using **npm link**.
 This means you don't need to re-install updated linked packages.
 Read **Warning** before using._

 ---